Janine Marchessault: Career

 Janine Marchessault received a Bachelor of Arts degree in Communication Studies in 1982 from Concordia University and a Master of Arts degree in Film Studies in 1987 from York University.
 She obtained her Ph.D. in Social and Political Thought from York University in 1992.
 In 1985 she started teaching as a lecturer at Ryerson University.
-In 1992 she served as a Post-Doctoral Fellow in the Department of English at McGill University, where in 1994 she became an Assistant Professor.
-In 1998 she joined the Faculty of Fine Arts at York University, where in 2000 she was appointed an Associate Professor in the Department of Film.
-In 2012 she was made Full Professor of Cinema and Media Studies.
+In 1992 she served as a postdoctoral fellow in the Department of English at McGill University, where in 1994 she became an assistant professor.
+In 1998 she joined the Faculty of Fine Arts at York University, where in 2000 she was appointed an associate professor in the Department of Film.
+In 2012 she was made full professor of cinema and media studies.

 Honours

 In 2003 and in 2008, Marchessault was nominated as a Tier 2 Canada Research Chair in Art, Digital Media and Globalization held at York University.
 In 2012, she received the prestigious Trudeau Fellowship to support her research and curation in the area of public art and urban cultures.

 In 2016, she was elected a Fellow of the Royal Society of Canada.